miércoles, 7 de agosto de 2019

 Click to see the video of the "Best Treatment Option for Lymphoedema" :

-Regarding lymphedema due to Filariasis (Lymphatic Filariasis) and Podoconiosis, the implementation of educational programs for basic self-care and community-based lymphedema management without compression therapy and garments, as the only treatment available, in the majority of cases does not solve the chronic swelling process of mild lymphedema towards Lymphedema Stage III (elephantiasis).
+Regarding lymphedema due to Filariasis (Lymphatic Filariasis) and Podoconiosis, the implementation of educational programs for basic self-care and community-based lymphedema management without lymphotherapy and compression garments, as the only treatment available, in the majority of cases does not solve the chronic swelling process of mild lymphedema towards Lymphedema Stage III (elephantiasis).
 On the other hand, the burden of treatment should not be placed solely on the community or Families, for there are important questions concerning the family's time availability, or if they live at far distances.

 It must be stated, that even with basic self-care and community-based programs, the majority of individuals can't perform daily activities and work, without access and the permanent use of compression garments.
 The daily use of standard bandages for lymphedema is not practical, for they tend to loosen and slip off when undertaking work that requires continuous physical activity, and likewise, dirty bandages can also be an important source of infection.

 Without an adequate management approach, the majority of lymphatic edema will continue to aggravate towards progressive inflammation, swelling, and major complications.
-Only with the implementation of adequate lymphedema management programs, will there be a significant decrease in both limb volume and the incidence of infectious cellulitis (dermatolymphangioadenitis-DLA) in lymphatic edema.
+Only with the implementation of adequate lymphedema management programs, will there be a significant decrease in both limb volume and the incidence of infectious cellulitis (dermatolymphangioadenitis) in lymphatic edema.

 IMPORTANT NOTICE